conan-io/docs/reference/tools.rst

             tools.check_min_cppstd(self, "17")

 * If the current cppstd does not support C++17, ``check_min_cppstd`` will raise an ``ConanInvalidConfiguration`` error.
-* When there is no cppstd declared in setttings or is ``None``, the current compiler version listed in the profile will be used to detect
 * If ``gnu_extensions`` is True, it is required that the applied ``cppstd`` supports the gnu extensions.
   (e.g. gnu17), otherwise, an :ref:`ConanInvalidConfiguration<conditional_settings_options_requirements>` will be raised.
 The ``gnu_extensions`` is checked in any OS.